TKESuperDave/PayaServices/Merchant Information/Merchant Check and ACH Best Practices.md

 # Check 21
 ## Face-to-Face, Guarantee/Non-Guarantee

-The Check 21 program “verifies” that a Paya customer does not have any outstanding returned checks.
-Once the check is approved, Paya processes the check image, both front and back, and sends you the funds.
+Check 21 program  is wehre Paya “verifies” that a Paya customer does not have any outstanding returned checks.
+Once the check is approved, Paya processes the check image front and back to the cusomter's bank and sends you the funds for the check.

  - Equipment will give an approval “auth” code or “decline” reason.
 You will need to write the auth code number on the check before storing.
  - Do not deposit the check unless Paya contacts you and requests that you deposit.
  - The physical check must be stored by you for a minimum of 90-days and then can be shredded.